Falinor/vue-markdown-routing/README.md

 ## Usage

-vue-md-auto-routing resolves Vue Router routing automatically by using [vue-route-generator](https://github.com/ktsn/vue-route-generator).
-The routes are generated with the same rules with [Nuxt routing](https://nuxtjs.org/guide/routing).

-To use this, you import `vue-auto-routing` and pass it into Vue Router constructor options.
+To use this, you import `vue-markdown-routing` and pass it into Vue Router constructor options.

 ```js
 // Import generated routes